 But your cholesterol is only part of it.
 Your healthcare provider will look at your

-medical history.
-He or she will also ask about your family history of heart disease.
+health history.
+They will also ask about your family history of heart disease.
+This

-This information will help assess your personal risk for the disease.
-He or she may
+information will help assess your personal risk for the disease.
+They may decide you

-decide you need medicine to lower your cholesterol.
-Or your healthcare provider may
+need medicine to lower your cholesterol.
+Or your healthcare provider may want you

 Maintain a healthy weight